kptdev/kpt/site/book/03-packages/02-exploring-a-fetched-package.md

-# Concepts - Exploring a Fetched Package
+How to explore a package